 Short Answer: No. The mRNA in the vaccine helps us make antibodies against the spike protein, just like we do with COVID-19 infection.
 But with infection, the virus forces us to make ALL of its proteins and make more copies of the virus itself.
 That's what triggers the severe illness many people get with COVID-19, and the risk of long-term complications.
 None of that happens from the vaccine.

 Short Answer: This question really boils down to the mother's risk of infection.
-If she is able to avoid public exposure and have minimal risk of getting COVID-19 for the entire pregnancy, it would be reasonable to wait.
+If she is able to avoid public exposure and have minimal risk of getting COVID-19 for the entire pregnancy, it could be reasonable to wait.
 But if mom is not able to minimize her risk of getting infected, it would be best to get vaccinated.
+Both the American College of Obstetrics and Gynecology (ACOG) and the Society for Maternal and Fetal Medicine (SMFM) recommend that pregnant women be vaccinated.

-Short Answer: There is no suggestion of any effect of the vaccine on fertility.
+Short Answer: Both the American College of Obstetrics and Gynecology (ACOG) and the Society for Maternal and Fetal Medicine (SMFM) find there is no suggestion of any effect of the vaccine on fertility.

 Short Answer: Variants are new strains of a virus that come about when mistakes are made while copying the genetic information.
 The importance of the variants to the COVID-19 pandemic is that the ability to infect human cells may change if the spike protein is altered.